Bank of England tells lenders to respect 'spirit' of financial rules

-LONDON British financial firms need to respect the spirit, and not just the letter, of rules designed to prevent another financial crisis, one of the central bank's deputy governors said on Monday.
+LONDON (Reuters) - British financial firms need to respect the spirit, and not just the letter, of rules designed to prevent another financial crisis, one of the central bank's deputy governors said on Monday.

 Sam Woods, who is in charge of the BoE's day-to-day regulation of banks and insurers, said fixed rules could never keep up with financial market innovation, and that the central bank also expected firms to respect broader principles designed to reduce risk.